rushsteve1/ranni/docs/design.md

 - `Ratio` 128 bits

 Meta Types
+- `Any` a value of any type
+- `Unknown` a value of an unknown type, like `Any` but more useful during type-checking
+- `Void` does not and will never hold a value, aka `()` an empty record
 - `Type` any type value

+Compound Types
 - `Array` any array, regardless of underlying type
 - `Record` any record, regardless of shape
 - `Struct` any struct, regardless of shape (preserves uniqueness)